Elaine Lewis is writing in blue ink

 It’s a weed killer made by Monsanto, the infamous bio-tech company responsible for GMO’s in our food!

 “Roundup-Ready Crops” are crops, such as corn, that have been genetically engineered to withstand an excessive amount of this herbicide without dying!
-That means that you’re getting an excessive amount of weed killer when you eat GMO crops–like corn, do you understand that?
+That means that you’re getting an excessive amount of weed killer when you eat GMO crops–like corn, soy, etc.

 There is corn in everything nowadays because every processed food contains either corn syrup or high-fructose corn syrup!!!
 You might imagine that innumerable diseases are on the rise because of this, and they are!
 But it doesn’t stop there!
 Roundup is now being used to KILL WHEAT, as bizarre as that sounds!!!!!
 Do you want to know why?
-You’re not going to believe this; so, brace yourself: It’s being used to kill the wheat crop so the new planting season can start earlier, which means more money!
+It’s being used to kill the wheat crop so the new planting season can start earlier, which means more money for Agri-Business!!!!!